-You didn’t expect an IT giant such as Global Switch to reach the top of the UK’s highest valued startups, didn’t you?
-It is one of the largest data center providers on the globe, with centers located throughout Europe and Asia-Pacific.
+Global Switch is one of the largest data center providers on the globe, with centers located throughout Europe and Asia-Pacific.
 Data center management doesn’t sound too complicated for a tech company, but remember that Amazon’s cloud management platform makes Amazon about half its revenue.
 Now Global Switch is going global, with a new Chinese investor, promising to give higher reliability and better service for China’s industry.

 The largest unicorn in the UK, though, is not free of troubles.
 Back in September 2016, Global Switch’s center in London suffered its second power outage in three months.
 It is quite possible that the Reuben brothers looked for an investment partner to improve the technology and take it globally.
 Zirra estimates the valuation of Global Switch to be $5.8 billion, almost three times the original valuation at December’s financial round.

 Deliveroo sells and delivers restaurant meals to households or offices.
-It was founded by William Shu who moved from the US to the UK and didn’t find proper higher-end meals to order byond junk food.
-After raising abruptly $275 million six months ago, a part of the on-demand investment spree culminated to $5.5 according to CB Insights, the British service became one of the highest valued worldwide on-demand startup.
+It was founded by William Shu who moved from the US to the UK and didn’t find proper higher-end meals to order beyond junk food.
+After raising abruptly $275 million six months ago, this British delivery service became one of the highest valued worldwide on-demand startups.
 It became popular among customers who seek for a higher class meal, delivered directly from a premium restaurant.
-Despite this fact, most of the recommended offers in the homepage offers burgers, pizzas and pasta meals, which means that they are the most popular on the site.
+Despite this fact, most of the recommended offers in the homepage offer burgers, pizzas and pasta meals, which means that they are the most popular on the site.

 The giant financial round at August prized Deliveroo with a $1 billion valuation according to the press, but as for today, Zirra estimates the delivery service’s valuation between $1.2-$1.3 billion.